-The Divinity School has three apartment buildings with junior one-bedroom, one-bedroom, and two-bedroom apartments rented from August 15 to May 31.
+The Divinity School has three apartment buildings with junior one-bedroom, onebedroom, and two-bedroom apartments rented from August 15 to May 31.
 Please note that most rooms are unfurnished.
 Rent is charged by the month and includes heat, hot water, electricity, Ethernet connection, and parking for one vehicle.

 Most Divinity School apartments are either junior one-bedroom or one-bedroom units; two-bedroom units are primarily for residents with dependent children.
 Each has a living room, kitchenette (refrigerator and stove included), and a bath.
-All students are expected to supply linen, flatware, dishes, cooking utensils, pillows, blankets, and other housekeeping equipment.
-Each building has laundry facilities in the basement.
+All students are expected to supply their own furniture, linens, flatware, dishes, cooking utensils, pillows, blankets, and other housekeeping equipment.
+Each building has coin-operated laundry facilities in the basement.
 There are a limited number of single beds that will be lent out on a first-come-first-served basis to those occupying unfurnished apartments.
+If students require the use of a bed, it is their responsibility to pick up the bed from storage and assemble it.
+It is also their responsibility to dismantle it and return it after use.

-In the 2005-2006 academic year, the rate for a junior one-bedroom apartment is \$725 per month; for a one-bedroom apartment, \$833 per month; for a two-bedroom apartment, \$941 per month, and \$470 for a shared two-bedroom.
-Furnished apartments cost \$883 for a junior one-bedroom, \$941 for a one-bedroom, \$1,048 for a two-bedroom, and \$524 for a shared two-bedroom.
+In the 2007-2008 academic year, the rate for a junior one-bedroom apartment is \$765 per month; for a one-bedroom apartment, \$875 per month; for a two-bedroom apartment, \$990 per month, and \$500 for a shared two-bedroom.
+Furnished apartments cost \$875 for a junior one-bedroom, \$990 for a one-bedroom, \$1,100 for a two-bedroom, and \$550 for a shared two-bedroom.

 Applications for apartments should be submitted at the same time as acceptance of admission to the School.
-A security deposit of one month's rent is billed to the student's account when a contract is signed; it is held until the student leaves Divinity housing and refunded after the apartment has been inspected
+These applications are date-stamped when they are received and filled on a first-come-first-served basis.
+A security deposit equal to one month's rent is billed to the student's account when a contract is signed; it is held until the student leaves Divinity housing and refunded after the apartment has been inspected pending damages.

 Contracts are signed for the nine-and-a-half-month period and residents are billed on a monthly basis.
 No rebate is made for a partial month's occupancy.
 Monthly rent charges are billed to the student's account.
 Students will be contacted in early spring regarding lease renewals.
+Lease renewal contracts are for a twelve-month period, beginning June 1 and expiring May 31, for a limited number of apartments.
 Rent costs for summer housing are not covered in the student's financial aid package for the academic year.

 Additional housing for Divinity students is available in units adjacent to YDS in the Prospect Hill area.
 These apartments are managed by University Graduate Housing, which allocates a number of units to the Divinity School each year to help accommodate students.
-More information can be found on pages 115-16 and at www.yale.edu/living/housing.
+More information can be found on pages 125-26 and at www.yale.edu/living/ housing.